 (7) Not count toward the requirements of paragraph (C)(1) of this rule to complete one hour of continuing education in ethics or Ohio state law.

 (1) The licensee shall sign and submit to the board a form or via the Ohio eLicense system attesting to completion of required hours of continuing education at the time of license renewal.

-The licensee shall retain supporting documents for inspection by the board for two years after the date of renewal.
+The licensee shall retain supporting documents for inspection by the board for four years after the date of renewal.

 (2) Licensees to be audited shall receive notification of audit from the board.
 The licensee being audited shall submit to the board proof of completion of the required continuing education hours.

 (3) Failure to meet continuing education requirements, or to comply with the audit, upon request of the board, may result in suspension, revocation, denial of licensure or renewal of licensure according to the provisions of Chapter 119. of the Revised Code.

 (1) The board may audit the continuing education of any licensee.